 North Carolina Rental Application

-The North Carolina Rental Application is a three (3) page document that contains a set of questions used to provide a landlord or company managing one or more properties with a concise and purposeful picture of the applying tenants.
-This allows them to compare each applicant with a list of criteria, giving them the ability to see if there are any immediate disqualifiers for the prospect.
+The North Carolina Rental Application is a three (3) page document that contains a set of questions used to provide a landlord with a clear picture of applying tenants’ rental, criminal, and financial background.
+This allows them to compare each applicant with a list of criteria, giving them the ability to see if there are any immediate disqualifiers.
 If the application passes the initial check, the landlord will run a series of paid background checks.
-These checks serve two (2) purposes; they provide landlords a means of fact-checking completed applications and it provides them with a lawful way of acquiring the applicant’s credit score, criminal record, and other personal history.
+These checks serve two (2) purposes; they provide landlords a means of fact-checking completed applications, and it provides them with a lawful way of acquiring the applicant’s credit score, criminal record, and other personal history.

 Maximum Application Fee: South Carolina law does not provide restrictions on what landlords can charge for screening applications.